-Jersey Curriculum for Mathematics - Statutory Requirements for Year 2: Number - Addition and Subtraction Pupils should be taught to:

-- solve problems with addition and subtraction: - using concrete objects and pictorial representations, including those involving numbers, quantities and measures - applying their increasing knowledge of mental and written methods - recall and use addition and subtraction facts to 20 fluently, and derive and use related facts up to 100 - add and subtract numbers using concrete objects, pictorial representations, and mentally, including: - a two-digit number and ones, a two-digit number and tens, two two-digit numbers, adding three one-digit numbers - show that addition of two numbers can be done in any order (commutative) and subtraction of one number from another cannot - recognise and use the inverse relationship between addition and subtraction and use this to check calculations and solve missing number problems.

-add, addition, more, plus, make, sum, total, altogether, score, double, one more, two more, a hundred more etc., How many more to make ... ?, How many more is ... ?, How much more is ... ?
+Year 2 - Addition Jersey Curriculum for Mathematics - Statutory Requirements for Year 2: Number - Addition and Subtraction Pupils should be taught to: - solve problems with addition and subtraction: - using concrete objects and pictorial representations, including those involving numbers, quantities and measures - applying their increasing knowledge of mental and written methods - recall and use addition and subtraction facts to 20 fluently, and derive and use related facts up to 100 - add and subtract numbers using concrete objects, pictorial representations, and mentally, including: - a two-digit number and ones, a two-digit number and tens, two two-digit numbers, adding three one-digit numbers show that addition of two numbers can be done in any order (commutative) and subtraction of one number from another cannot recognise and use the inverse relationship between addition and subtraction and use this to check calculations and solve missing number problems.
+Key Vocabulary add, addition, more, plus, make, sum, total, altogether, score, double, one more, two more, a hundred more etc., How many more to make ... ?, How many more is ... than ... ?, How much more is ... ?
 In Year 2, pupils will learn a range of different methods for addition including number bond diagrams as well as the standard column method.
-Pupils will use concrete objects and pictorial representations to add a two-digit number and ones, a two-digit numbers and tens, two two-digit numbers and three one-digit numbers.

-The following methods will be amongst those used:
+Pupils will use concrete objects and pictorial representations to add a two-digit number and ones, a two-digit number and tens, two two-digit numbers and three one-digit numbers.
+The part-whole model will continue to be used across the curriculum.
+The following methods will be amongst those used: Method 1 - Addition by counting and adding tens Method 2 - Addition by counting on